OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 ### 3.1.3 Transfer learning attack

-An attacker supplies a manipulated pre-trained model (e.g. a GenAI model) which is then unknowingly further trained/fine tuned with still having the unwanted behaviour.
+An attacker supplies a manipulated pre-trained model which is then unknowingly further trained/fine tuned with still having the unwanted behaviour.

+  Example: GenAI models are sometimes obtained elsewhere (e.g. open source) and then fine-tuned.
+These models may have been manipulated at the source, or in transit.
+See [OWASP for LLM 05: Supply Chain Vulnerabilities.](https://llmtop10.com/llm05/).

 **Controls specific for transfer learning:**